Systemic team coaching

-A system could be described as a set of interconnected and interacting elements that together constitute a ‘whole’.
-Systemic team coaching is about coaching with a focus on the multiple interdependent systems that any team will inevitably be part of.
+A system could be described as a set of interconnected parts that together form a ‘whole’.
+Systemic team coaching is then about coaching with a focus on the many systems that any team will naturally be part of.

-The elements within a given system could be numerous; ranging from individuals and their respective teams, to customers, suppliers and regulatory bodies.
-As such, the boundaries of a given system could be defined using varying degrees of inclusiveness (e.g. leadership team, company division, industry).
+The parts within a given system could range from individuals and their teams, to customers, suppliers and regulatory bodies.
+As such, the boundaries of a given system will have different levels of inclusiveness (e.g. leadership team, sales division).
+And, sometimes, where these boundaries lie is not always clear.
 There will then naturally be systems within systems.
-The team itself constitutes a complex relationship system of individuals that have come together from varied walks of life.
+The team is itself a complex group of people that have come together from different walks of life, thus forming a relationship system of different skills, experiences, hopes and dreams.

 Why the focus on systems?